synopsys-sig/synopsys-security-scan-plugin/README.md

 ## Setting Up Synopsys Bridge Manually

-If you are unable to download the Synopsys Bridge from our internet-hosted repository or have been directed by support or services to use a custom version of the Synopsys Bridge, you can either specify a custom URL or pre-configure your GitHub runner to include the Synopsys Bridge.
-In this latter case, you would specify the `synopsys_bridge_install_directory` parameter to specify the location of the directory in which the Synopsys Bridge is pre-installed.
+If you are unable to download the Synopsys Bridge from our internet-hosted repository or have been directed by support or services to use a custom version of the Synopsys Bridge, you can either specify a custom URL or you can specify the `synopsys_bridge_install_directory` parameter to specify the location of the directory in which the Synopsys Bridge is pre-installed.